woshisimox/Fight-the-Landlord/docs/multi-phase-bot-guide.md

 * Its 17-card starting hand (`ctx.hands`).
 * Seat index, current landlord (always `-1` during bidding), and teammate/opponent indices for convenience (`ctx.seat`, `ctx.landlord`, `ctx.teammates`, `ctx.opponents`).
 * Per-rank counts for its own hand and the remaining deck (`ctx.counts.handByRank`, `ctx.counts.remainingByRank`).
-* The current bidding heuristic, including the heuristic score, default threshold, running multiplier, whether the engine recommends bidding, how many attempts have occurred, and previously successful bidders (`ctx.bid`).【F:lib/doudizhu/engine.ts†L1251-L1283】
+* The current bidding heuristic, including the heuristic score, historical threshold, running multiplier, the engine's internal recommendation, how many attempts have occurred, and previously successful bidders (`ctx.bid`).
+When the engine detects a phase-aware external bot it removes `threshold`/`recommended` before invoking it and leaves a boolean `ctx.bid.default` as a purely informational fallback.【F:lib/doudizhu/engine.ts†L1251-L1329】

 During **double**, once the bottom cards are revealed, each bot receives:

 * Its updated hand (landlord already merged with the bottom), public bottom cards, and a per-seat breakdown of revealed cards (`ctx.hands`, `ctx.bottom`, `ctx.seen`, `ctx.seenBySeat`).
 * Role, teammates, opponents, and per-rank tallies for hand/seen/remaining cards (`ctx.role`, `ctx.teammates`, `ctx.opponents`, `ctx.counts`).
-* The current base multiplier, who the landlord is, and whether the engine recommends doubling based on its heuristics (`ctx.double.baseMultiplier`, `ctx.double.landlordSeat`, `ctx.double.recommended`).
+* The current base multiplier, who the landlord is, and the engine's own doubling heuristics (`ctx.double.baseMultiplier`, `ctx.double.landlordSeat`, `ctx.double.recommended`).
+As with bidding, phase-aware external bots only receive a sanitized payload where `ctx.double.recommended` is stripped and its value copied into `ctx.double.default` for reference.【F:lib/doudizhu/engine.ts†L1461-L1559】
 * Additional diagnostic information: landlords receive the score delta of adding the bottom, while farmers get Monte Carlo estimates and counter-strength metrics (`ctx.double.info`).【F:lib/doudizhu/engine.ts†L1461-L1549】

 During **play**, the engine attaches the follow-up requirement as a rich `ctx.require` object: